-This Head racquet comes with the endorsement of pros and amateur players alike.
+The Head Pro Staff 97 racquet comes with the endorsement of pros and amateur players alike.
 At a little over a half a pound, this hefty racquet packs a mighty punch with its unique string style.
 The added weight of the racquet absorbs some of the balls shock but the Wilson stringing technology is what makes this racquet one of the best.

 Like the Head Ti S5, this racquet has a larger sweet spot to give you a harder hit while allowing the racquet to do all the heavy lifting.
 However, the Wilson strings are designed to give players more control and precision to where they hit the ball and how much spin they put on it.

-The handle of this racquet was also designed for optimized comfort—with interior foam inserts, the handle also absorbs some of the shock of an oncoming ball.
-Keep in mind, this racquet is designed for offensive players who play aggressive games.
+The handle of this racquet was also designed for optimized comfort—with interior foam inserts, it absorbs some of the shock when hitting the ball which puts less strain on your forearm Keep in mind, this racquet is designed for offensive players who play aggressive games.
 What makes the Pro Staff unique is that it maintains elbow safety for an offense-driven racquet.
 If you’re a more defensive player who sticks to the backcourt, you might prefer a different model.
-Also remember that this racquet comes unstrung, so you need to string it yourself or have a pro at your club help.

 In summary, a good racquet for tennis elbow will traditionally sacrifice game performance for shock absorption.
 The two racquets we profiled do their best to mitigate this.
 The Head Ti S5 is perfect for intermediate players who want a great comfortable racquet.
 The Wilson Pro Staff 97 is a high-end racquet with a bevy of features, including ones that mitigate tennis elbow.